 Bonding with a pet who loves you is one of the joys of life, no matter the species.
 For some, though, it can be challenging to tell whether your pet is showing affection, especially for owners of animals whose body language isn’t as widely known.
-You’ll know a happy dog from its relaxed stance and wagging tail — but what about a bunny?
+You’ll know a happy dog from its relaxed stance and wagging tail — but how do you decode a bunny’s body language?

 If you’ve ever wondered, “How do rabbits show affection?” read on to find your answers.
 Like most small mammals commonly kept as pets, rabbits are able and often eager to bond with their people.
 In fact, rabbits are known to get bored and even depressed from a lack of social interaction (via Indiana House Rabbit Society), though this interaction will look a bit different than that of a cat or dog.
 You might be surprised to know what subtle behaviors are really signs of love.